ufo5260987423/scheme-langserver/doc/analysis/type-inference.md

 2. All lambda calculus, its return type depend on their bottom.
 As above case `((lambda (a) (+ 1 a)) 1)`, the `(lambda (a) (+ 1 a))`'s return type is specified by the bottom `(+ 1 a)`.
 This bottom its return type is also specified by the r6rs-defined `+` function's bottom.
 Following this chain, as this document mentioned above, scheme-langserver has manually assigned 1108 forms with their should-be types, some more type assignment can be derived.

-#### For Generality
-In practice, not all scheme codes can be trivially transformed into lambda calculus even without `call/cc`, because r6rs standard just says what functions a scheme implementation should have, but doesn't says how to implement.
+In additional, not all scheme codes can be trivially transformed into lambda calculus even without `call/cc`, because r6rs standard just says what functions a scheme implementation should have, but doesn't says how to implement.
 This means a lot of annotation to do in order to tell our type system an expression's type is determined by several parts of code.
 Actually, scheme-langserver has implemented several rules in [this folder](../../analysis/type/rules/).
 They do such things:
 1. Annotate literals with their types and construct a knowledge list like `(quasiquote (,index-node : ,type))`
    >Conveniently, for unification machine to be introduced in next section, the index-node would be firstly denoted with a variable and then have `(quasiquote (,variable : ,type))`.
 2. Annotate expressions with types of their bottoms.